bob-the-hamster/wander/readme-wander.txt

 NEW IN THIS RELEASE

+  * Updated game engine
+  * Game data is now GPL licenced
+  * New music by Mike Caron
+  * New music by Jabbercat
+  * All non-GPL-compatible music removed
+  * Unfinished Mini-Golf Mini-Game playtestable at the end
+  * Spelling fixes
+  * Misc minor bugfixes

+RECENT CHANGES

   * Uses layers so you don't disappear when you walk behind trees and things
   * Fixed crash while sleeping at Inns later in the game